Our planning policy team are responsible for a range of policy matters including the Local Plan.

 It is important to ensure that the Local Plan is maintaining a supply of deliverable sites for new development, and that the supply enables the demand and need for different types of new development to be met in a flexible way.
 Therefore - whilst the current Local Plan is by no means out-of-date - we are starting a 'Local Plan Review' to identify which policies need updating in light of new evidence or changes to national policy.
 This will lead to the preparation of a new Local Plan.

-We are currently consulting on the scope of the Local Plan Review, and on 'Issues and Options'.
+We consulted on the scope of the Local Plan Review, and on 'Issues and Options' from 16 March to 28 April 2017.

 If you wish to be kept informed of the latest planning policy consultation and news, you can register on our consultation database using the link below.